-- JCDecaux processes and analyzes data generated when technologies attached to JCDecaux assets interact with mobile devices to create information that is used to plan and manage advertising campaigns;
+- JCDecaux processes and analyzes data generated when technologies attached to JCDecaux assets collect data or interact with mobile devices to create information that is used to plan and manage advertising campaigns;

-- JCDecaux shares aggregated or statistical information with media buyers who use it to make decisions regarding their advertising campaigns and better adapt their campaign to the assumed interests of their target audience.
+- JCDecaux shares aggregated or statistical information with business partners, such as media buyers who use it to make decisions regarding their advertising campaigns and better adapt their campaign to the assumed interests of their target audience.

 For ease of use of this document, certain terms have been associated with the specific meaning provided below.